Wamuza1/project_one/README.md

 - Jacyntha is responsible for working on machine learning model.
 - Saba is handling and retrieving the data, database and DataFrame.

 # Database

+### Cryptocurrency Analysis Data

+**Data Source:

+-Yahoo Live Finance Data

+**ETL:

+- Data was called from " Yahoo Fianance Historic Live Data " by using yahoo finance API's.

+- Day-to-day pricing for the 5 currencies from 2017 to 2022.

+- Data was transformed into Json(JavaScript Object Notation) format.

-Mongodb is used to store and manipulate data.
+- Mongodb is used to store and manipulate the transformed data.